 Early on in my career, pursuing art did not seem fully sustainable.
-When I entered into Capilano University's Textile Art Program in 2008 I pursued techniques and modes that I thought could be multiplied and put into the fastest production possible, not necessarily taking note of the techniques that I was personally drawn to.
+In Capilano University's Textile Art Program (2008-2010) I pursued techniques and modes that I thought could be multiplied and put into the fastest production possible, not necessarily taking note of the techniques that I was personally drawn to.
 It wasn't until I entered into Concordia University's Fibres and Material Practices program in Montreal that I really sunk into an art practice that felt authentically my own.
 I delved deep into a slow, personal investigation into printing with natural dyes - techniques I brought with me from Capilano.

 In 2016 my family and I moved back to BC, and in the spring of 2018, in anticipation of my son entering kindergarten in the fall, I developed and launched Everlea Yarn, my own line of yarn - exactly the kind that I want to use: consciously sourced, Canadian spun and naturally dyed.
 For the sake of consistency and because Everlea Textiles was all about lifting each other up and I continue to be community-minded in my business, I kept the name Everlea for Everlea Yarn.

 Thank you for following along!
 Join my mailing list for monthly updates HERE

 See some examples of my tapestries woven with Everlea Yarn below.
-Email me at janna(at)everleayarn.ca to inquire about purchasing a tapestry.
+Find my art portfolio HERE.